Coastal Walks in the North Island deliver everything from dramatic cliffs and black-sand beaches to historic pā sites and volcanic views.

 This popular Bay of Plenty track is a local favourite for a reason.
 In fact, the Mount Maunganui Summit Track is one of the standout coastal walks in the North Island, looping around and climbing up to reveal panoramic coastal views.

-For the most part, the trail follows the ridgeline of the mountain but you will pass through shaded bush and open scrub.
+For the most part, the trail follows the ridge-line of the mountain but you will pass through shaded bush and open scrub.
 Once you’ve winded your way up to a summit you’ll have undoubtedly the best views overlooking Tauranga Harbour, Matakana Island, and the endless Pacific Ocean.

 I can’t guarantee fewer crowds when walking early in the morning since many others know this spot is stunning at sunrise–it’s still worth it.
 The view here in the morning makes it all worthwhile, crowds or not.